 Having left school with a great interest in Computing Mr Cotton sought to broaden his knowledge in this area and completed his BTEC Level 3 Diploma in IT at Rugby College.

-Whilst studying, Mr Cotton started his career with the Transforming Lives Educational Trust at Ashlawn School, initially as an Apprentice IT Technician and ultimately he completed his Advanced Apprenticeship in IT, Software, Web & Telecoms Professionals with the Trust.
+Whilst studying, Mr Cotton started his career with the Transforming Lives Educational Trust at another local School, initially as an Apprentice IT Technician and ultimately he completed his Advanced Apprenticeship in IT, Software, Web & Telecoms Professionals with the Trust.

 As the Trust has grown, Mr Cotton has enjoyed the opportunity to support the IT Services team and having now worked as an IT Technician for nearly five years he has gained a vast amount of experience providing IT Support to staff and pupils across TLET, working closely with leaders and having been an integral part of a number of key IT projects.

 Mr Cotton takes pride in his work and looks forward to applying his expertise when formally joining the Houlton family by delivering a high standard of IT Support as Lead IT Systems Engineer.

 Senior Site Services Officer

 Mr Mistry joined the Houlton family as a founding member of staff in September 2021.